-- CNL -30 through CNL +30: - Social Media: Boost all traditional media coverage on social media platforms, with the goal of driving traffic to the Program's dedicated website.
+- CNL -30 through CNL +30: - Social Media: Boost all traditional media coverage on social media platforms, with the goal of driving traffic to the Municipality's dedicated website.
 In concert with the Municipality's communication leads, develop a campaign of planned tweets and Facebook posts, timed to coincide with important milestones in order to keep ratepayers informed, particularly those that may not interact with traditional media on a regular basis.
-Draft content and graphics to accompany the posts, to be posted by Municipality staff.

-Municipal social media accounts to use are:

-- Official Town accounts - Facebook: @barringtonri - Twitter: @RI_Barrington - o Program will connect with "Local Groups" listed in "In-Person Presentations" to ask if they can use their social media platforms to promote awareness of the program, too. - o Program will evaluate utilizing volunteers to post or monitor the various NextDoor neighborhood groups. - o Municipal website (http://www.barrington.ri.gov/) will also highlight the program.
+Draft content and graphics to accompany the posts, to be posted by Municipality staff. - Municipal social media accounts to use are: - Official City accounts - Facebook: @CityOfCentralFallsRi - Twitter: @CentralFalls RI - Mayor's Newsletter - Municipality will evaluate whether to use the social media of the Mayor and Office of Health - o Municipality will connect with "Local Groups" listed in "In-Person Presentations" to ask if they can use their social media platforms to promote awareness of the program, too.

 Monitor various channels including Facebook and Twitter for relevant conversations and questions about the program.
-Draft responses to comments and questions and utilize social media as a critical tool in engaging with members of the Barrington community.
+Draft responses to comments and questions and utilize social media as a critical tool in engaging with members of the community.

 Identify key social media influencers in the Municipality, including lawmakers, advocates and reporters.
-Develop a spreadsheet of the social media handles/accounts and reach out to them to keep them informed about the aggregation program
+Develop a spreadsheet of the social media handles/accounts and reach out to them to keep them informed about the aggregation program.